 AEGON Bank is domiciled in the Netherlands, which is subject to the EU's BRRD.
-We assess the systemic importance for Dutch mortgage programs as very strong (see "Assessments For Jurisdictional Support According To Our Covered Bonds Criteria," published on Nov.
-27, 2020).
+We assess the systemic importance for Dutch mortgage programs as very strong.
 Under our covered bonds criteria, this means the RRL is the greater of (i) the ICR on the issuing bank, plus two notches; and (ii) the resolution counterparty rating (RCR) on the issuing bank, where applicable.
 This calculation results in a RRL of 'aa-', two notches above the 'A' ICR on AEGON Bank.